 “…the FDA representatives informed the Company that they found no violations or other matters of significant concern.
 They left a list of five minor observations, none relating to formulas or product ingredients.”

 But the truth appears to be quite different.
-Here’s an apparent excerpt from the FDA report (you can see the full report here):
+Here’s an apparent excerpt from the FDA report:

 Other observations the FDA apparently made are: